InTEGr8or/handex/docs/chats/2024-04-19-typescript-in-hugo_-building-a-terminal-style-typing-game.md

 ---
+original file name: Codeium Chat - TBTJ3OdUU4go7Ax68TukbnxuMZCIMZSJ.md
+summary: This chat discusses using TypeScript in a Hugo static website to create a web-based terminal-style typing game.
+It covers setting up TypeScript files, transpiling them with Hugo's `js.Build()` function, and structuring the TypeScript module for the game.
+The steps include creating a terminal UI, handling user input, processing commands, calculating WPM, and implementing a progress bar.
+Troubleshooting steps for logging keypress events and improving the `TerminalGame` class structure are provided.
+date: 2024-04-19T19:41
+---

+---
 oringinal file name: Codeium Chat - TBTJ3OdUU4go7Ax68TukbnxuMZCIMZSJ.md
 summary: The chat conversation discusses how to use TypeScript in a Hugo static website, specifically for creating a web-based terminal-style typing game.
 It covers setting up TypeScript files, transpiling them using Hugo's `js.Build()` function, and structuring the TypeScript module for the typing game.
 The steps include creating a terminal UI, handling user input, processing commands, calculating WPM, and implementing a progress bar.
 Troubleshooting steps for an issue with logging keypress events and improving the structure of the `TerminalGame` class are also provided.
 date: 2024-04-19T19:41